Skip to main content

 Filtering your API calls

 You can filter your API calls using parameters.
-For example, if you created watchers and want to get the watchers you created on a specific networks you can use:
+For example, if you created watchers and want to get the watchers you created on a specific network you can use:

-If the watchers you needs are on "avalanche-fuji", you could make the following call:
+If the watchers you need are on "avalanche-fuji", you could make the following call:

 const axios = require("axios")